Get To Know... Matt Wellings - Technical Team Leader (Infrastructure)

 Starting a New Job: Advice

-To quote Albus Dumbledore, “help will always be given to those who ask for it”, and this would be my piece of advice for anyone new joining the company.
+To quote Albus Dumbledore, “help will always be given to those who ask for it”, and this would be my first piece of advice for anyone new joining the company.
 We’re a friendly bunch and are all here to support one another so asking questions and being honest when you’re unsure is a big part of our culture.
 I also think it’s important to step back, review facts and then move forward with a pragmatic approach when it comes to projects.
 I’d definitely recommend a career at Nasstar and if you’re willing to put the effort in, your potential is unlimited.”